anshulthakur/WebScraper/blogverse/README.md

 This crawls all the URLs on a domain whether or not they belong to that domain.
 Also, creates an entry to those domains and URLs in the DB

+* How do we make sure that Scrapy does not scrape the URLs that it has already seen.
+We don't want to pass them to Scrapy even when it filters duplicates.
+For spanning a crawl across multiple sessions, we'll use Scrapy's persistence feature.
+That allows pausing.
+But when does Scrapy stop?
+So, it will probably go on crawling unless our parse function gives up.
+So, our yield has to stop.
+This can be done if we don't find any new URL.

+This calls for querying from right inside the spider code, something I was trying to avoid (and hence, using pipeline).
+Anyhow!